 3. Warmer Homes Scotland scheme

-Much like England’s ECO grant, this is designed to help people make their homes warmer and more comfortable by installing a range of energy-saving improvements that save money on your utility bills.
+Much like England’s ECO, this loft insulation grant is designed to help people make their homes warmer and more comfortable by installing a range of energy-saving improvements that save money on your utility bills.
 In most cases all costs will be met by the Scottish Government, although sometimes a customer contribution is required.

 - How to apply There’s a plethora of criteria that you need to meet to qualify.
 These include being the homeowner or the tenants of a private-sector landlord.
 You need to have lived there for at least 12 months and the house can’t be bigger than 230m2.
 You also need to receive certain benefits.
 For a full list of requirements, visit Home Energy Scotland.
 You can apply for the grant by calling 0808 808 2282 or using the online contact form.
 You’ll be offered a survey of your property and a referral to the managing agent Warmworks Scotland.